teachamantofish/ehelp/input/index.rst

 ************************************************
-Electric Powered Hang Gliding Harnesses
+e-Powered Hang Gliding Harnesses
 ************************************************

-.. caution:: In progress notes.
+.. caution:: In progress!.

 Why?
 Because for 2000-3000 bucks a DIYer can build a 20 pound eHelp harness and flatland foot launch from any location.
 No modified glider.
 No tow rig.
 Minimal learning curve.
 The time and $$$ investment quickly pays for itself through reduced driving to launches, hang-waiting, tow costs, alcoholic consumption while jonesing for some airtime.
 Only the pilot can determine the ultimate payback.